keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ### Examples

 #### Simple array
-To extract data from the following API response:
+To extract data from the following API response,

 {% highlight json %}
 [